Niharika-Kar/EmpowerED-Python-Project/README.md

 • Facilitate meaningful volunteer engagement.

 # Inputs and Outputs of the Project
-The inputs of the project would be as follows:
+'The inputs of the project would be as follows:'

-• Adding of new donor details such as
+• Adding of new donor details such as:
   1. Name
   2. Phone number
   3. E-mail ID